DarkGhostHunter/Larapoke/README.md

 This is done by detecting [when the browser or tab becomes active](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API), or [when the device user becomes online again](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/onLine).

 This is handy in situations when the user laptop is put to sleep, or the phone loses signal.
-Because the session may expire during these moments, when the browser wakes up or the phone becomes online the page is reloaded to get the new CSRF token.
+Because the session may expire during these moments, when the browser wakes up or the phone becomes online, the page is reloaded to get the new CSRF token.

 ## Usage